 With that said, there are several Takis flavors that do not contain animal derivatives that we we will get to in just a second.
 But beware, not all Takis are vegan.
-In fact, many versions of their chips are not.
+In fact, many versions of their chips aren't even vegetarian!

 You see, much of the flavoring used in Takis is not vegan, and depending on the flavor it may contain everything from whey and milk powder to chicken fat and egg.

 - Natural and Artificial Colors (Milk and Egg)

 As you can see, most of the ingredients are derived from dairy.
 Note that this list is not exhaustive.
 But to help you avoid having to reading labels in search of non-vegan ingredients, we’ve listed all of the Takis flavors that do not contain animal ingredients as well as the flavors that do below.

 We already mentioned that the Fuego flavor is technically vegan, but there are another three popular flavors that are also free from animal ingredients.